jmiggs/huddleUP/README.md

 ![GoogleMaps1](https://i.imgur.com/GRNg0JQ.gif)

-As you can see from above, the events are being filtered by the  **location (the current area displayed on the map), time, and by date.**, as stated previously!
+As you can see from above, the events are being filtered by the  **location (the current area displayed on the map), time, and by date**, as stated previously!

 To make this work, first the Google Map must be configured in our component.
 As soon as the component mounts, this function is invoked: